Website sustainable UX improvements

 To full interaction

-Using sustainable UX best practices as a guide, I assessed the UX and UI elements.
+Using sustainable UX best practices as a guide, I assessed the UX and UI elements for opportunities to improve.

 Sustainable UX iteration #1

-These above sustainable design changes resulted in the following improvements:
+The above sustainable design changes resulted in the following sustainability impacts:

 CARBON OUTPUT